quicwg/base-drafts/draft-ietf-quic-recovery.md

-: An association of packet numbers to information about them, including a number field indicating the packet number, a time field indicating the time a packet was sent, a boolean indicating whether the packet is ack only, a boolen indicating whether it counts towards bytes in flight, and a bytes field indicating the packet's size.  sent_packets is ordered by packet number, and packets remain in sent_packets until acknowledged or lost.
+: An association of packet numbers to information about them, including a number field indicating the packet number, a time field indicating the time a packet was sent, a boolean indicating whether the packet is ack only, a boolean indicating whether it counts towards bytes in flight, and a bytes field indicating the packet's size.  sent_packets is ordered by packet number, and packets remain in sent_packets until acknowledged or lost.
 A sent_packets